100 Notable alumni of

 Biography

-Michelle Chongmi Zauner is an American musician and author, known as the lead vocalist of the alternative pop band Japanese Breakfast.
+Michelle Chongmi Zauner is an American musician, singer, songwriter, and author, known as the lead vocalist of the indie pop band Japanese Breakfast.
 Her 2021 memoir, Crying in H Mart, spent 60 weeks on The New York Times hardcover non-fiction bestseller list.
 In 2022, Time named her one of the 100 most influential people in the world under the category Innovators on their annual list.

 13. Drew Gilpin Faust